Sunoo/homebridge-camera-ffmpeg/README.md

 ## Add cameras to your HomeKit home

-HomeKit ultimately requires you to add each camera individually.
+HomeKit requires you to add each camera individually.
 Use the code displayed on the console by homebridge when it starts up.

 1. On your iOS device, in the Home app, tap the plus sign in the top right corner, then tap "Add Accessory…"
 2. Tap on one of the discovered cameras.